 Almost 1,500 Polish refugees, including over 800 children (mostly orphans), found their shelter in Mexico.
-They lived in the Santa Rosa hacienda near León city in the center of Mexico.
+They lived in the | Africa, only 3,000 people returned to

+Santa Rosa hacienda near León city in the center of Mexico.
 They were provided with medical care, education, and there were a theater and two swimming pools.